-The gift agreement from Lockheed Martin will be accounted for under the accounting guidance for contributions received for a not-for-profit organization.
-The \$20,000,000 pledge, payable over several years, is not recorded on the consolidated financial statements as of June 30, 2014 due to the existence of a condition.
-However, the amount is included with the conditional pledges disclosed in Note 3.
+The gift agreement from Lockheed Martin is accounted for under the accounting guidance for contributions received for a not-for-profit organization.
+The \$20,000,000 pledge was recorded on the consolidated financial statements during fiscal year ended June 30, 2015.
+A \$2,000,000 million payment was received.
+In the prior fiscal year, the amount was included with the conditional pledges disclosed in Note 3.

-Also, during fiscal year 2014, Babson Global invested \$2,000,000 with the College's endowment funds.
+During both fiscal years 2015 and 2014, Babson Global invested \$2,000,000 with the College's endowment funds.
 These funds are board-designated and are considered unrestricted in nature.
 Funds will be held by the College on behalf of Babson Global in accordance with its policies and procedures governing the investment, management and distribution of endowment and other funds.
 The agreement may be terminated by a party if other parties fail to perform their obligations under the contract.